kontent-ai/delivery-sdk-js/packages/delivery/UPGRADE.md

 ### Content item debug data

 In version `5.x.y` content items had a property `elements` which contained raw data fetched from Delivery API.
-This has been moved to `_raw.rawElements`.
+This has been moved to `_raw.elements`.

 Old: